-It’s common for the same person (or people) to be appointed as both Trustee and Executor, but not everyone fully understands why a Trustee is named in a Will or what the role entails.
-Below I explain why a Trustee might be appointed in a Will, and also how the Trustee works with the Executor.
+It's common for the same person (or people) to be appointed as both Trustee and Executor, but not everyone fully understands why a Trustee is named in a Will or what the role entails.
+Below, I will explain why a Trustee might be appointed in a Will and how the Trustee works with the Executor.

 What Does an Executor Do?

 A Will should set out who is going to be the Executor of the Estate.
 This can be more than one person and, in fact, up to four people can act together in this role at any one time.
-The Executor is the person who is appointed to be legally responsible, after a person’s death, to administer their Estate and carry out the terms of your Will.
+The Executor is the person who is appointed to be legally responsible, after your death, to administer your Estate and carry out the terms of your Will.

 The Executor should then ultimately receive a receipt from each beneficiary confirming that they have received payment of the amount due to them from the Estate and that the Executor is now discharged from their duty to administer the Estate.